joerdav/xc/README.md

 ### Dependencies

 Other tasks can be ran by defining dependencies at the beginning.
-The are signified by the `Requires:` prefix, they can be comma delimited or on separate lines.
+They are signified by the `Requires:` prefix, they can be comma delimited or on separate lines.
 The following are equivelant:

 ```